Four Mile Run Trail: History

-The trail opened on September 4, 1967 as a four-mile, unpaved trail between Roosevelt Street and the Columbia Pike.

 The trail was the brainchild of Arlington County Board member Thomas Richards, who had been elected in 1964.
 When he was snowed in at New York's LaGuardia Airport shortly after being elected he used the time, and a AAA road map of Arlington, to sketch out a trail system along Four Mile Run.
 He saw it as part of a network of trails - including those along Lubber Run, Long Branch and from the Claremont School - stretching from Falls Church to Route 1 on land the county already controlled.
 The trail could not connect to the George Washington Parkway because the railroad trestle then over Four Mile Run near Potomac yard left no room between the supports.
 In early 1966 a proposal for the trail was approved by the County Board and later that year Arlington County was one of 12 urban areas to receive a grant from the Department of the Interior as a demonstration of urban trails, the first such grants ever given.

+The trail opened on September 4, 1967 as a four-mile, unpaved trail between Roosevelt Street in East Falls Church and Columbia Pike.
 The Four Mile Run Trail was the first of these trails built, making it the nation's first shared use path built with federal funds.
 Secretary of the Interior Stewart Udall had created the program in hopes that it would build support for trails legislation he was supporting.
 That legislation later became the National Trail System Act of 1968.
 The trail was built adjacent to an existing hiking trail and the still extant W&OD railroad tracks.

 In the following years, the trail was paved and expanded.
 By mid-1968, the trail had been extended south to Walter Reed Drive, though the bike trail ended at Columbia Pike, and north to N. Van Buren Street in the Falls Church section of Benjamin Banneker Park.
 By 1971, most sections of the trail were paved, but it still had many low-water crossings and cinder-surfaced sections.
 By 1976, it was extended to Shirlington.
 At Shirlington, it crossed I-95 on the Shirlington Overpass which had been opened in 1972.
 By 1977 it was extended west of Broad Street in Falls Church (along the Washington & Old Dominion (W&OD) right-of-way).